Resources for live-streaming in your parish

 Streaming to Facebook

-If your parish has a Facebook page, streaming a Mass is as simple as beginning a live video from your page.
-Here is a fantastic video tutorial on how to live-stream Mass from Spirit Juice and a step-by-step guide to getting started with Facebook Live from TechSoup.
+If your parish has a Facebook page, streaming an event is as simple as beginning a live video from your page.
+Here is a fantastic video tutorial from Spirit Juice and a step-by-step guide to getting started with Facebook Live from TechSoup.

 For additional help and resources for keeping your parish connected through Facebook, check out this Faith on Facebook Toolkit.